General broadband technology comparison

-Usually used for business connections, hotels, or VIPs.
-Set up costs over $1,000 per customer and monthly costs over $1,000.
-Not scalable as each client requires its own corresponding link to the tower; thus, you can only connect about 50 customers per tower.
+Typically used for business connections, hotels, or VIPs.
+The setup and bills cost over $1,000 per customer.
+It is not scalable as each client requires a corresponding link to the tower, limiting connections to about 50 customers per tower.

 Figure 6 Point-to-Point tower

-Operates in free frequency bands, thus subject to disturbances.
+Subject to disturbances since it operates on free frequency bands.
 It can connect about 50 to 100 users to one base station.
-IP TV is expensive for operators as users are getting TV through IP TV which requires a lot of backhaul capacity (i.e., if 100 people watch HDTV at 5 Mbps, the operator requires 500 Mbps.
-While for K3 if 100 people watch HDTV, it doesn’t cost anything as K3 broadcasts IP TV within a closed system).
+IP TV is expensive for operators because IP TV users demand high backhaul capacity (i.e., if 100 people watch HDTV at 5 Mbps, the operator requires 500 Mbps.
+Meanwhile, it costs nothing for 100 people to watch HDTV with K3 because it broadcasts IP TV within a closed system).